dongdongbh/note/_posts/2018-11-02-remote-visit-https.md

 #### Visit jupyter notebook without token and open as public server

-1. on server run `jupyter notebook --generate-configjupyter notebook --generate-config`
+1. on server run `jupyter notebook --generate-config`

 2. open `ipython` and run